 His pictures have appeared in the Frankfurter Allgemeine Zeitung, Neue Zürcher Zeitung, Zeit, Cicero, GEO, Stern, Neon, Spiegel, Time, Newsweek, New Yorker and the New York Times Magazine.
 On assignment for the New York Times, he documented the wars in Afghanistan and Iraq from 2005 to 2013.
 Bangert took part in the Joop Swart Masterclass 2007 and his work has been awarded the World Press Photo Award, Pictures of the Year International Award, German Photo Book Award and has been nominated for the W. Eugene Smith Grant, Prix Pictet and Aperture Photo Book Award.

 Christoph Bangert is represented by laif agency.
 As a jury member he served the Nannen Award, Otto Steinert Award, Joop Swart Masterclass and World Press Photo Award.

 He is the author of several books, including War Porn (Kehrer 2014), hello camel (Kehrer 2016) and Rumors of War (Kehrer 2021).
 Bangert is the founder of the Fotobus Society, one of the largest non-profit photography student projects worldwide, which is supported by Nikon.
 He is co-editor of the annual Fotobus publication Further, published by Kettler.
-Currently, Bangert is a visiting professor of photography at the Hanover University of Applied Sciences and Arts.
+Currently, Bangert is a professor of photography at the Hanover University of Applied Sciences and Arts.

 Christoph Bangert lives in Cologne, Germany together with his wife Chiho — a Japanese photographer and graphic designer he frequently collaborates with — and their two daughters.